St Matthew's Church, Stalling Busk

 St Matthew's Church, Stalling Busk is a Grade II listed parish church in the Church of England in Stalling Busk, North Yorkshire.

 History

-The church was commissioned by the Rev Frederick Squibb in 1906, to replace the seventeenth century church.
+The church was commissioned by the Rev Frederick Squibb in 1906, to replace the seventeenth-century Old St Matthew's Church.
 Building work started in 1908 and the church was dedicated in October 1909.
 The architect was Thomas Gerard Davidson and the church is built in an Arts and Crafts style.